Policy Name:

 and maximum payroll reporting requirements.

-A minister may elect
+12. A minister

 subject to the minimum and maximum payroll reporting requirements.